Main Content start here

 One of the key reasons for North India's dominance is its robust healthcare network, which includes some of the country’s largest and most advanced medical institutions, such as AIIMS (All India Institute of Medical Sciences) and other state-of-the-art hospitals in cities like Delhi, Chandigarh, and Lucknow.
 As of 2023, the region boasts a significant number of healthcare facilities, including district hospitals, primary health centers (PHCs), and private clinics, which have been pivotal in catering to the growing demand for advanced wound care products and therapies.

 North India also has a high burden of chronic diseases, particularly diabetes and cardiovascular conditions, which contribute to the rising incidence of chronic wounds like diabetic foot ulcers and venous leg ulcers.
 According to recent estimates, states such as Uttar Pradesh and Haryana have seen a significant rise in lifestyle-related diseases, necessitating advanced wound care solutions to manage long-term and complex wounds.
-Additionally, the aging population in this region further contributes to the demand, as elderly individuals are more susceptible to chronic wounds due to age-related factors.
+Additionally, the aging population in this region further drives demand, as elderly individuals are more susceptible to chronic wounds due to age-related factors.

 Recent Development

-• In July 2025, researchers at BITS Pilani, Hyderabad, developed an innovative smart bandage that both detects and eradicates infection-causing bacteria without the use of antibiotics.
+• In July 2025, researchers at BITS Pilani, Hyderabad, developed an innovative smart bandage that both detects and eradicates infection-causing bacteria without antibiotics.
 The bandage incorporates a silver-coated fibre base that kills bacteria and a colour-changing gel sensor that provides a visual alert when infection is present.
 Following successful animal trials, human clinical trials are planned, with commercial availability targeted for early next year at an accessible price point.

 • In July 2025, a new practical manual on NPWT, highlighting evidence-based practices, was launched in India to standardize and improve the application of advanced therapies across hospitals and clinics, especially in resource-limited settings.